Telroshan/htmx/www/content/docs.md

 ### Synchronization {#synchronization}

 Often you want to coordinate the requests between two elements.
-For example, you may want a request from one element to supersede the request of another element, or to wait until the other element's request has finished.
+For example, you may want a request from one element to supersede the request of another element, or to wait until the other elements request has finished.

 htmx offers a [`hx-sync`](@/attributes/hx-sync.md) attribute to help you accomplish this.